Last Updated on

 The primary concern when using a portable water filter is its capability to purify both bacteria and viruses.
 Although viruses are not as much of a concern in first world countries, if you are traveling abroad or want to be extra thorough, you will need a water filter that removes both kinds of microbes.

-Survival Filter Pro - this is another portable system that both filters and purifies water.
+Survival Filter Pro – this is another portable system that both filters and purifies water.
+This is a hand pump system.

 If you are interested in more product recommendations and overall emergency water advice, have written a comprehensive guide to the best emergency water filters if you are interested in learning more about modern filtration and purification products.